Table Of Contents

 Tickets: free up to 4 years old; from 4 to 12 years old €10; adults €14

-All about pharmacy in this museum
+Everything about the history of pharmacy is in this museum

 Just up the road from the Miradouro de Santa Catarina (Adamastor) is a museum that preserves the history of our health.